 One morning in February I received an urgent phone call from the Department of Wildlife Conservation chief Vet regarding a leopard that had reportedly fallen into a well.
 This was following a spate of other calls during the past weeks about a variety of incidents surrounding leopards and other cats throughout the country.
 I sighed and thought to myself not another one!

-On the 14th early morning the rescue mission began.
-A plank platform was built to keep the animal from falling into the water once it was darted with the anesthetic, the animal was also noosed so as to to ensure it stayed above water and did not drown and for ease of hauling up the animal.
-The people of the area requested that the animal be removed and released away from their area, contrary to my advice that the animal be released in one of two close by forests as that is most likely from where it had strayed and/or was going to when it had fallen into the open well.
+On the 14th early morning, the rescue mission began.
+A plank platform was built to keep the animal from falling into the water once it was darted with the anaesthetic, the animal was also noosed so as to ensure it stayed above water and did not drown and for ease of hauling up the animal.
+The people of the area requested that the animal be removed and released away from their area, contrary to my advice that the animal be released in one of two close-by forests as that is most likely from where it had strayed and/or was going to when it had fallen into the open well.
 Although the wildlife officials tried explaining this to the villagers there was no way they were going to allow the animal to be released in their vicinity, an irony seeing it was they who had called for its rescue.
-Herein lies the ‘catch 22’ of our peoples view to wildlife.
+Herein lies the ‘catch-22’ of our people's view of wildlife.
 Most want the animal rescued and to survive – a praiseworthy attitude that has allowed Sri Lanka to still have so much wildlife within its tiny borders- yet often they do not want it in their backyards even though these back yards are in fact forest.
 An understandable situation, but if the animal is rightfully in a forest area then surely should it not be able to live here as it has for so long.
-The older villagers who are used to living in coexistence with wildlife are usually willing to allow for thiss and it is often the newer more urban villager to the area that is unwilling.
+The older villagers who are used to living in coexistence with wildlife are usually willing to allow for this and it is often the newer more urban villager to the area that is unwilling.

 At the end, a difficult situation with the cooperation of all of us involved parties was turned into what we hope will be a new lease of life for the young translocated male leopard.
 A better way to attempt his journey into adulthood we hope than drowning at the bottom of a well.